VFS-ADA/work_test_ui/README.md

 - Code format PEP8
 - Project structure
 - Optimal use of the open source frameworks
-- Feel free to add more function or refactor any code to better show you skills
+- Feel free to add more functions or refactor any code to better show you skills